ABOUT THE NATIVE LAND INFORMATION SYSTEM

 Empowering Native Control of Land Through Data

 Established in 1824, the US Bureau of Indian Affairs is responsible for the administration and management of 55 million surface acres and 57 million acres of subsurface minerals estates held in trust by the United States for American Indian and Alaskan Native Nations.
-Despite this huge responsibility, there is very little transparency or accountability when it comes to the BIA’s performance as Trustee.
+Despite this huge responsibility, there is very little transparency or accountability regarding the BIA’s performance as Trustee.

 The failure of the BIA to provide even basic information about leasing and transactions of Native lands makes public scrutiny of these programs difficult, if not impossible.